grayson073/search-all-the-things/LAB.md

 1. Sketch out UI and decompose into components
 1. Transfer to tree diagram and map out state, props and event
-1. Test components:
-    - Trigger events
-    - Use snapshot testing
-        - Include each state if component has multiple representations
-    - You only need to snapshot test `App`

 ## Development Requirements